Instagram Reels analytics decoded: Prepare better reports & reels in 2026

 TL;DR for busy fellows

-- Instagram Reels remain critically important in 2025: Short-form video drives 21% ROIâmore than any other format.
-And 1 in 5 marketers are doubling down on Instagram in 2025.
+- Instagram Reels remain critically important in 2026: Short-form video drives 21% ROIâmore than any other format.
+And 1 in 5 marketers are doubling down on Instagram in 2026.

-- New rules for reporting: Instagram killed Plays and Impressions.
+- New rules for reporting: Instagram analytics killed Plays and Impressions.
 Now, everything is measured in Viewsâeven 0.1 second counts.

 - Engagement rate formulas have changed.
 Recalculate yours if you’re still using Plays.